thebugcode/PimpMyIcons/README.md

-This script updates all the icons in your icons directory.
+This script updates places a watermark image on top of the iOS icons for your iOS app.
+Tested on XCode 7, OSX 10.11 El Capitan
 ### Requirements

 Install the two dependencies, ImageMagick and Ghostscript.